Haris Pilton OXI (BRUH): “Oxi” (oh•he): “no” Greek, to not accept or to decline.

-The distance of making—be it technology or artifacts—protects visual communicators/ designers physically from the loss of locality and production while under brand name, be it design firm or consumer product.
+The distance of making—be it technology or artifacts—protects visual communicators/ designers physically from the loss of locality and production while under the brand name, be it a design firm or consumer product.
 This further perpetuates the aforementioned socio-political issues.
 Systematic subjection from design and communication practices and mediums are questioned visually with all parties involved.
 Creators and consumers of design/visual comm are introduced to performed comprehensions of design criticism.
-The aim is to shift perception and understanding of both community in topic and mediums and industry of visual communication/design.
+The aim is to shift the perception and understanding of both the community in topic and mediums and the industry of visual communication/design.

 VISUAL/VIDEO ABSTRACT